dieselfox1/fincommerce/plugins/fincommerce/client/blocks/docs/internal-developers/templates/README.md

 We created a custom solution which involves a handful of files (listed in the below table) that are responsible for both making the templates available as a block template, and rendering it on the front-end.

-The BlockTemplateController.php is primarily responsible for hooking into both WordPress core, and FinCommerce core filters to load FinCommerce [templates](https://github.com/dieselfox1/fincommerce-gutenberg-products-block/tree/trunk/templates/templates) in the Site Editor and on the front-end.
+The BlockTemplateController.php is primarily responsible for hooking into both finpress core, and FinCommerce core filters to load FinCommerce [templates](https://github.com/dieselfox1/fincommerce-gutenberg-products-block/tree/trunk/templates/templates) in the Site Editor and on the front-end.
 It is in this class where the majority of the logic is handled.

 ### Some things to be aware of